Surely goodness and mercy shall follow me all the days of my life; and I

 My anchor holds and grips the Solid Rock!

-To send flowers to Ossie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ossie (Spann) Freeman, please visit our floral store.